The city centre public art plan launched in June 2013 is part of our $220 million contribution to the NSW Government’s light rail project.

-The artworks are the first 3 projects from the City’s $9.3 million City Centre Public Art Plan, which was developed in collaboration with Sydney-based international curator Barbara Flynn.
+The artworks are the first 3 projects from the city centre public art plan, which we developed in collaboration with Sydney-based international curator Barbara Flynn.